Satisfactory Academic Progress

 FINANCIAL AID DISQUALIFICATION

 Students who do not meet all cumulative academic requirements at the end of the Warning semester will be placed on Financial Aid Disqualification.
 Students who are Disqualified from financial aid may reestablish financial aid eligibility by meeting all cumulative SAP criteria outlined in the Qualitative & Quantitative requirements sections of this document.

-Students placed on Disqualification status are not eligible to receive financial aid except for a BOG Fee Waiver, if eligible.
+Students placed on Disqualification status are not eligible to receive financial aid except for a California College Promise Grant (Fee Waiver), if eligible.
 Students who complete a semester on Disqualification must have their academic progress reviewed before financial aid eligibility is determined for the following semester.
 Due to the short time period between semesters, there will be at least a three-week delay in the notification of eligibility.
 If eligible, any disbursements of student aid will also be delayed.

 APPEALING FINANCIAL AID DISQUALIFICATION